-Section 1 - Adoption of Recitals: The foregoing Recitals are hereby adopted by the Town Council as findings of fact in support of the interim development regulations imposed by this Ordinance.
+Section 1 - Adoption of Recitals: The foregoing Recitals are hereby adopted by the Town Council as findings of fact in support of the interim and final development regulations imposed by Ordinance #593 and this Ordinance #596.
 The Recitals are hereby ratified and confirmed as being true and correct and are hereby made a part of this Ordinance upon adoption hereof.